Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Multiparametric Generalized Linear Quadratic Games

 The Karush-Kuhn-Tucker (KKT) optimality conditions for each agent's problem~\eqref{eq:mpQPi} are:

-where we have defined $Q_{ii}$ the diagonal block of $Q_i$ corresponding to the variable indices associated with agent $i$, $\bar c_i$ and $\bar F_i$ by collecting the linear terms of the cost function~\eqref{eq:mpQPi-cost} associated with $x_i$, $A_i$ as the submatrix of $A$ collecting the columns corresponding to the decision variables $x_i$ of agent $i$, and $\bar B_i$ as the matrix formed by appending $S$ to the submatrix of $-A$ obtained by collecting the columns corresponding to all other agents' decision variables $x_{-i}$.
+where $\bar c_i$ and $\bar F_i$ are collecting the linear terms of the cost function~\eqref{eq:mpQPi-cost} associated with $x_i$, $A_i$ as the submatrix of $A$ collecting the columns corresponding to the decision variables $x_i$ of agent $i$, and $\bar B_i$ as the matrix formed by appending $S$ to the submatrix of $-A$ obtained by collecting the columns corresponding to all other agents' decision variables $x_{-i}$.
 We assume that all the functions and sets involved in~\eqref{eq:mpQPi} are known to a central entity, which is responsible for solving the multiparametric Nash equilibrium problem for all $p\in\PP$.
-In particular, our goal is to find an {\it explicit} solution $x(p)$ to the Nash equilibrium problem
+In particular, our goal is to find an {\it explicit} solution $x^*(p)$ to the Nash equilibrium problem